Technologicat/mcpyrate/README.md

     return tree
 ```

-This way any invalid, stray mentions of the magic variable `it` are promoted to a compile-time error.
+This way any invalid, stray mentions of the magic variable `it` trigger a macro-expansion-time error.

 If you want to expand only `it` inside an invocation of `mymacro[...]` (thus checking that the mentions are valid), leaving other nested macro invocations untouched, that's also possible.
-See below how to temporarily run a second expander with different bindings (so you can omit everything but `it`).
+See below how to temporarily run a second expander with different bindings (from which you can omit everything but `it`).

 If you want to allow using the macro name (i.e. whatever name it's bound to at the use site) of your identifier macro as a run-time variable name, `return tree` without modifying it.
 This tells the expander - after checking with you that the use was legal - to treat it as a regular name.